awsdocs/amazon-redshift-developer-guide/doc_source/load-from-host-steps-configure-security-groups.md

  Otherwise, use the Public IP addresses\.

-For more information about using Amazon Redshift in a VPC, see [Managing Clusters in Virtual Private Cloud \(VPC\)](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-vpc.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information about using Amazon Redshift in a VPC, see [Managing Clusters in Virtual Private Cloud \(VPC\)](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-vpc.html) in the *Amazon Redshift Management Guide*\.